 Where do I get a W-2 or a 1042S?

-If you received U.S. income in 2019 you will receive a W-2 or 1042S directly from the institution that employed you, or awarded you the scholarship money.
+If you received U.S. income in 2020 you will receive a W-2 or 1042S directly from the institution that employed you, or awarded you the scholarship money.
 W-2 forms from WSU arrive by mail during the month of January.
 1042S forms arrive in February.
-Scholarships that paid all or part of you tuition bill are not taxable.
-If that is your only source of income in 2019, then you only need to file form 8843, not a 1040NR or 1040NR-EZ.
+Scholarships that paid all or part of your tuition bill are not taxable.
+If that is your only source of income in 2020, then you need to file only form 8843, not a 1040NR or 1040NR-EZ.

 We suggest you log into your myWSU account under Payroll information, or on the Payroll Services “Online Earnings Statements” website to view your payroll and tax record.
 If a W-2 appears in your record you can simply print the W-2 form from the web site and submit it with your tax forms (1040-EZ or 1040NR).